Jenniered/CV/README.md

 ## Work Experience

-**Company Name** (start-date to end-date)
-_Your job title_
+**Anthony Nolan** (Apr 2018 - May 2022)
+_Senior Supporter-Led Fundraising Manager_ (Oct 2020 - May 2022)

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+- Experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_
+_Senior Events Manager_ (Apr 2018 - Oct 2020)

-- Any experience relevent to software development
+- Any experience relevant to software development

+**Mind** (May 2017 - Apr 2018)
+_Senior Events Fundraising Officer_

+**Fight for Sight** (June 2015 - May 2017)
+_Events and Community Fundraising Manager_

+**Centrepoint** (June 2012 - May 2015)
+_Events Manager_

+**St Oswald's Hospice** (Aug 2008 - June 2012)
+_Fundraiser_

+**Teaching** (June 2015 - May 2017)
+_Teacher of Mathematics_
+- Qualified as a secondary teacher and had two positions in this time, at West Gate Community College in Newcastle upon Tyne and Framwellgate School Durham

 ## Skills

+My excellent project management skills, reliability and tenacity ensure a well-managed, proficient approach.
+With creativity and vision, I am strong in conceptualisation and planning, and a capable strategic thinker with excellent listening skills.
+I have a calm, thorough approach and am consistent in my delivery.

+- Relationship building
+- Managing and coaching teams
+- Project management
+- Creativity

-Consider skills relevent to software development.
+(Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
+You should demonstrate how capable you are at this skill with examples.)
 (Using a STAR example Paragraph) Consider the questions below.
 -STAR
 -What was the situation/task?
 (ST)
 -How was the skill used?
 -What did you do? (action)
 -What was the result?

 #### This Skill